juntaki/springfennec/README.md

 ## How to work

-### OperaionId
+### OperationId

-If nickname in @ApiOperaiton annotaion is defined, it will be OperaitonId.
+If nickname in @ApiOperation annotation is defined, it will be OperationId.
 If not, function name will be used.

-In order to generate a predicatable OperationId, programmer have the responsibility to maintain its uniqueness.
+In order to generate a predictable OperationId, programmer have the responsibility to maintain its uniqueness.
 Therefore, suffix are not added by springfennec.
 If it isn't unique in the API group, the build will just fail.

 ### Model name